Chart Color Schemes

 East Kurrajong is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates, and new addresses validated by AreaSearch, the population of East Kurrajong is estimated at around 2,216 as of Nov 2025.
-This reflects an increase of 13 people (0.6%) since the 2021 Census, which reported a population of 2,203 people.
-The change is inferred from the resident population of 2,214, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+Based on analysis of ABS population updates for the broader area, as of November 2025, East Kurrajong's estimated population is around 2,209.
+This reflects an increase of 6 people since the 2021 Census, which reported a population of 2,203.
+The change is inferred from AreaSearch's resident population estimate of 2,208, following examination of the latest ERP data release by ABS in June 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 62 persons per square kilometer.
-East Kurrajong's 0.6% growth since census positions it within 0.6 percentage points of the SA3 area (1.2%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 72.0% of overall population gains during recent periods.
+East Kurrajong's 0.3% growth since census positions it within 0.8 percentage points of the SA3 area (1.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 152 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the East Kurrajong statistical area is expected to grow by 151 persons based on aggregated SA2-level projections, reflecting a total increase of 7.7% over the 17-year period.

 Frequently Asked Questions - Population